gammasim/simtools/docs/source/guidelines.rst

 Code formatting
 ===============

-Linting and code checks are done automatically using a CI workflow using ``pyflakes`` (see this `GitHub action workflow <https://github.com/gammasim/gammasim-tools/blob/master/.github/workflows/CI-unittests.yml>`_) and the pre-commit functionality.
+Linting and code checks are done automatically using the pre-commit functionaility using ``isort``, ``black`` and ``pyflakes``.
+As part of the CI workflow Codacy performs a few additional code checks as well.

 It is recommended for developers to install ``pre-commit``: